When Should I Plant My Spring Garden?

-Planting Milestones: You’ll want to mark dates for all planting milestones — that includes bulb planting dates, perennial division dates and direct seed sowing dates.
+- Planting Milestones: You’ll want to mark dates for all planting milestones — that includes bulb planting dates, perennial division dates and direct seed sowing dates.
 It’s not necessary to be to-the-day specific, as planting windows work well on a weekly basis.
 There are too many variables involved to nail down what will happen on a particular day.

 You don’t have to get fancy and use a computer spreadsheet to create your gardening calendar unless you like that sort of thing.
 However, you might find flipping back and forth on a regular calendar is a bit clumsy.
 The best schedules are on a whiteboard that lays out three or more months, so you see all of them at the same time.

-Contact Garden Goods Direct
+Shop Garden Goods Direct This Spring

 For three decades, Garden Goods Direct has been more than a garden supply store.
 We evolved into a one-stop online garden supplier, dealing directly with our customers and bypassing the expensive middleman.
 We like to call ourselves the nation’s local garden center.